rajeshmoka22/rajeshmoka22/README.md

 - 👋 Hi, I’m Rajesh Moka and I'm a Front-End Developer.
-- 👀 I’m interested in Building front end applications
+- 👀 I’m interested in Building front end applications.
-- 🌱 I’m currently learning NodeJS.
+- 🌱 I’m currently learning Docker and Kubernetes.
 - 💞️ I’m looking to collaborate on Building apps with ReactJS
-- 📫 How to reach me - Send a mail to rajeshmoka@icloud.com
+- 📫 How to reach me - Send a mail to rajeshmoka10@gmail.com

 <!---
 rajeshmoka22/rajeshmoka22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.